Brushes

 Bore

-Inside diameter of a core or hub for a roller brush.
+The internal diameter of a core or hub, typically associated with roller brushes.

 Brass Wire